Back to Education

 How NZ student allowance is calculated

 Student allowance is paid weekly based on age, study status, parental income (under 24), and living situation (away/home).
-Abates above thresholds.
+Abates above the personal income exemption.

 1. 1